 The pillars, discussed in the blog, on which CakePHP stands, reveal that CakePHP is more ‘Strict’ than other PHP-based frameworks.
 ‘Strict’ here, it implies that a user is ‘forced’ to follow a certain way of laying out the code.
 Therefore, it paves the way for the code base to be more consistent, understandable, and readable.

-Rather than allowing a developer to choose how the code should be written, CakePHP development helps the code to be written consistently by following Cake’s conventions, ensuring that the code is well written and applications stand the test of time.
+Hiring the right web development company to write the code through CakePHP framework can help the code to be written consistently by following Cake’s conventions, ensuring that the code is well written and applications stand the test of time.